 The developmental origins of reputation management

-In this project, which I conducted in collaboration with Dr. Alex Shaw at the University of Chicago, we explored when children begin to engage in this kind of reasoning.
-That is, at what age do children begin to recognize how a desire to appear smart might shape how someone acts around other people?
+But when do we come to understand that reputational concerns can have this kind of impact on others’ behavior?
+To answer this question, I conducted a series of studies in collaboration with Dr. Alex Shaw at the University of Chicago.
+We specifically were curious to understand when children begin to recognize that a desire to appear smart might shape how someone acts around other people.

 Across five studies, we recruited a total of 576 four- to nine-year-old children to answer this question.
-We specifically chose this age range because prior research suggests that this is when children themselves begin engaging in some forms of reputation management, shifting their behavior in response to different audiences, etc. However, what we wanted to know was whether children in this age range have an explicit understanding of this process - i.e., do they predict that someone with reputational motives will behave differently than someone without such motives?
+We specifically chose this age range because prior research suggests that this is when children themselves begin engaging in some forms of reputation management, such as shifting their behavior in response to different audiences.
+However, just because children engage in reputation management themselves doesn’t mean that they necessarily have an explicit understanding of the fact that others do it, too.
+We wanted to know when children could begin to predict that someone with reputational motives will behave differently than someone without such motives.

 We investigated this by telling our child participants a story about two kids: an intrinsically motivated kid who cares about being smart, and a reputationally motivated kid who cares about appearing smart to others.
 We then asked them to make predictions about which story character they thought would engage in a particular behavior (e.g., lying to a classmate about having done poorly on a test).